o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 For that to happen people besides myself need to be able to contribute to the content of the site.
 This tutorial explains how to contribute content to this site.

-**Any ideas or comments to improve the setup and organization of this site is welcome.**
+**Any ideas or comments to improve the setup and organization of this site are welcome.**

 **Also, if you want a more detailed explanation of any of the topics below, do not hesitate to comment.**